A going-down principle for {\'e}tale groupoids and the Baum-Connes conjecture: Going-down principle and applications

 Let $\calG$ be a second countable locally compact Hausdorff groupoid and $A$ be a separable exact $\calG$-\cst-algebra.
 For any \cst-algebra $B$, we define $\epsilon:K_*(B)\ra \kk_*^\calG(A, A\otimes B)$ as the composite

-here $A \otimes B$ is the minimal tensor products, which is a well-defined $\calG$-\cst-algebra (see \cite{bonicke2019going} for details), let $\kk_*, \kk^\calG_*, K_*$ here be $\mathbb Z/2\mathbb Z$-graded, and the first map is induced from the canonical strict morphism from $\calG$ to a trivial groupoid of one point.
+here $A \otimes B$ is the minimal tensor products, which is a well-defined $\calG$-\cst-algebra (see \cite[Theorem 4.1]{Lalonde15}), the map $\tau_A^\calG$ is same as in \cite[Proposition 6.6]{bonicke2019going}.
+Let $\kk_*, \kk^\calG_*, K_*$ here be $\mathbb Z/2\mathbb Z$-graded, and the first map is induced from the canonical strict morphism from $\calG$ to a trivial groupoid of one point.
 Now for any proper $\calG$-space $Y$, define $\alpha_{Y}$ as the composite

 And define $\alpha_\calG:K^{top}_*(\calG;A)\otimes_{\Z} K_*(B)\ra K^{top}_*(\calG,A\otimes B)$ by passing the limit over all $\calG$-compact subspaces $Y$ of $\E \calG$.

 \begin{prop} \textnormal{\cite[Proposition 6.8]{bonicke2019going}} For a second countable locally compact Hausdorff groupoid $\calG$ and a separable exact $\calG$-\cst-algebra $A$, the following statements are equivalent. \begin{enumerate} \item The map $\alpha_\calG$ is an isomorphism for all $B$ with $K_*(B)$ free over $\mathbb Z$. \item For every \cst-algebra $B$, there exists a canonical homomorphism